needful-apps/Gunter/README.md

 -   `GET /api/whois/<target>`: Retrieves WHOIS data for an IP address.

 -   `GET /api/status`: Shows the current status of the GeoLite2 database.
+(Can be disabled via configuration)

+-   `GET /api/docs`: OpenAPI/Swagger documentation interface for exploring and testing the API.
+(Can be disabled via configuration)

 ## Example Usage